Rizor1x/Cobalt/readme.md

 ---

 ## About
 **Crest** is a statically typed, compiled programming language of the next generation.
 Under the hood, Crest is a **source-to-source transpiler**.
-It takes your `.co` code, intelligently analyzes it, and generates highly optimized Rust code.
+It takes your `.crs` code, intelligently analyzes it, and generates highly optimized Rust code.

 ## Roadmap
 #### `v0.1.0` — The Foundation